apptainer/apptainer-userdocs/cloud_library.rst

  Creating a Access token
 *************************

-Access tokens for pushing a container, and remote builder.
+Access tokens for pushing a container.

 To generate a access token, do the following steps: